mcongrove/PebbleDateCountdown/README.md

 # Date Countdown for Pebble

-A Pebble watch face for counting down the number of days until an event.
+A Pebble watch app for counting down the number of days until an event.

+Colors can be inverted and the event date, time, and label can be set by accessing the settings in the Pebble application.

 This code is open sourced under the Apache 2.0 license.

 ![Date Countdown](https://raw.github.com/mcongrove/PebbleDateCountdown/master/watchface.jpg)